The Special Aronszajn Tree Property: The Special Aronszajn Tree Property at aleph1 and aleph2

 \subsection{Baumgartner's forcing for specializing \texorpdfstring{$\aleph_1$}{aleph1}-Aronszajn trees}

 In this subsection we briefly review Baumgartner's forcing for specializing $\aleph_1$-Aronszajn trees, and refer to \cite{baumgartner1983} for more details on the results of this subsection. \begin{definition} Let $T$ be an $\aleph_1$-Aronszajn tree.
-The Baumgartner's forcing for specializing $T$, $\mathbb{B}(T)$, is the set of all partial functions $f: T \to \omega$ such that \begin{enumerate} \item $\dom(f) \subseteq T$ is finite. \item If $s, t \in \dom(f)$ and $s <_T t$, then $f(s) \neq f(t)$. \end{enumerate} The order on $\mathbb{B}(T)$ is the reverse inclusion. \end{definition} Let us state the basic properties of the forcing notion $\mathbb{B}(T)$. \begin{lemma} \begin{itemize} \item [(a)] $\mathbb{B}(T)$ is c.c.c.
+The conditions in Baumgartner's forcing for specializing $T$, $\mathbb{B}(T)$, are partial functions $f: T \to \omega$ such that \begin{enumerate} \item $\dom(f) \subseteq T$ is finite. \item If $s, t \in \dom(f)$ and $s <_T t$, then $f(s) \neq f(t)$. \end{enumerate} The order on $\mathbb{B}(T)$ is the reverse inclusion. \end{definition} Let us state the basic properties of the forcing notion $\mathbb{B}(T)$.
+The proof of the following lemma can be found in \cite[page 274]{jech2003} \begin{lemma} \begin{itemize} \item [(a)] $\mathbb{B}(T)$ is c.c.c.